 In addition to the PVS, the CAD is subject to a state audit of our governance, taxpayer assistance programs, operating and appraisal standards and methodologies known as the Methods and Assistance Program Review (MAP).
-An audit is currently taking place for the tax year (2023) for which results will be released next year.
+The results of the most recent MAP (2023) audit rendered a result of "meets all", no recommendations, and a perfect score.

-In September 2012, the International Association of Assessing Officers (IAAO) awarded CAD the Certificate of Excellence in Assessment Administration.
-The IAAO required an extensive submission of descriptions of all facets of the operation with supporting documentation.
-We recertified in September 2018, and are currently preparing submission documents for the recertification of this designation in 2024.
+In September 2012, the International Association of Assessing Officers (IAAO) awarded our CAD the Certificate of Excellence in Assessment Administration (CEAA).
+The IAAO requires an extensive submission of descriptions of all facets of the operation with supporting documentation to pass and be a CEAA certificate holder.
+EPCAD recertified in 2018 and 2024 after the completion of their fifth year.